vanderpatrick/The-Amazing-Quizaru/README.md

     1. I would want to re-test my knowledge.
     2. I would want all answers correct.
-    3. I would want to who made the game.
+    3. I would want to know who made the game.

 - As a developer

-    1. I want to make the interactive.
+    1. I want to make it interactive.
-    2. I want to make the site have a direct image of what you can do.
+    2. I want the site to have an direct image of what you can do.
-    3. I want to give a good time with interesting questions about the skate universe that you probably don't know.
+    3. I want to give a good time with interesting questions about the skate universe that you probably didn't knew.

 # Features :